 Do whatever it takes to pay bills on time.
 This might mean setting up automatic payments or using email or text reminders.

 Amounts Owed: 30%

 This factor has the second-biggest impact on your score.
 Your credit utilization ratio is the amount of credit you have used compared with the amount you have available.
 If your ratio exceeds 30%, your score will suffer.

 Example: You have a credit card with an $800 balance.
 Let’s say the card has a credit limit of $2,000.
 Your utilization ratio is 40% (800/2,000=0.40), which is way too high.
 In this case, your balance shouldn’t exceed $600 to maintain a 30% ratio.

 But to really boost your score, here’s a tip: If you keep your balance under 10%, which would be $200 (200/2,000=0.10), you’ll maximize this part of the FICO score.

 The FICO algorithm considers how long your credit accounts have been open, from the youngest to the oldest account.
 The score also looks at the average age of all of your credit accounts.
 The longer you’ve had credit — and used it successfully — the better it is for your score.

 New Credit: 10%

-Each time you apply for a credit card, it’s a hard inquiry, which can result in losing two to five points off your FICO score.
-And that’s for each inquiry.
+Every time you apply for a credit card, it results in a hard inquiry.
+An inquiry can lop anywhere from zero to five points off of your credit score.

 Credit Mix: 10%